-Ewing’s sarcoma is a type of bone cancer in children.
-This information describes Ewing’s sarcoma, its symptoms, diagnosis and possible treatments.
+Ewing sarcoma is a type of bone cancer in children and young people.
+This information describes Ewing sarcoma, its symptoms, diagnosis and possible treatments.

 You may also find it helpful to read this information alongside our section on children’s cancers, which contains more information about cancers in children, their diagnosis and treatment, and the support services available.

 Sarcomas are rare types of cancer that develop in the supporting tissues of the body.
 There are two main types: bone sarcomas and soft tissue sarcomas.

 Bone sarcomas can develop in any of the bones of the skeleton, but may also develop in the soft tissue near bones.